Austin Slater Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is fifth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks second in MLB.

-- The Braves' 3.81 team ERA ranks fourth among all MLB pitching staffs.
+- The Braves have a 3.80 team ERA that ranks third across all league pitching staffs.

-- Braves pitchers combine to give up the second-fewest home runs in baseball (126 total, one per game).
+- Braves pitchers combine to allow the second-fewest home runs in baseball (132 total, one per game).

-- Fried makes the start for the Braves, his ninth of the season.
-He is 4-1 with a 2.57 ERA and 39 strikeouts in 42 2/3 innings pitched.
+- Fried (4-1) gets the starting nod for the Braves in his 10th start of the season.
+He has a 2.83 ERA in 47 2/3 innings pitched, with 45 strikeouts.

-- In his last time out on Monday, the left-hander threw six innings against the New York Yankees, giving up two earned runs while surrendering eight hits.
+- In his last time out on Sunday, the lefty threw 5 2/3 innings against the San Francisco Giants, allowing three earned runs while surrendering nine hits.

-- The 29-year-old has a 2.57 ERA and 8.4 strikeouts per nine innings in eight games this season, while allowing a batting average of .250 to his opponents.
+- In nine games this season, the 29-year-old has an ERA of 2.83, with 8.5 strikeouts per nine innings.
+Opponents are hitting .264 against him.

 © 2023 Data Skrive.
 All rights reserved.